aklivity/zilla-docs/src/solutions/how-tos/redpanda/iot-ingest-control.md

 Select either of the <ZillaPlus/> proxies launched by the CloudFormation template to show the details.

 ::: info
-They each have an IAM Role name starting with `aklivity-zilla-proxy`.
+They each have an IAM Role name starting with `my-zilla-iot-role`.
 :::

 Find the `Public IPv4 Address` and then SSH into the instance.